-5.1.
+5.2.
 Principles of service delivery

 Interact delivers the services based on expressed and perceived needs by programme's core target groups.
-According to the Interact principles, the services are delivered timely responding to the actual need, efficiently working with the most accurate and efficient methods and the services are tailor-made according to the request.
+According to the Interact principles, the services are delivered 1) timely responding to the actual need, 2) efficiently working with the most accurate and efficient methods and 3) having the services tailor-made according to the request.

 Timely response to the needs is ensured with the flexible work planning and possibility for ad-hoc services, extensive annual or bi-annual needs assessment but also with the constant dialogue with the core target groups.
 Knowing our target groups well, enables the tailor-made services.
-Interact experts have the knowledge on the programme life-cycle which enables the accurate planning.
+Interact experts have the knowledge on the programme life cycle which enables the accurate planning.
 Investing in the internal capacity building regarding the facilitation skills and learning methods, Interact Team aims to be able to are use methods that are most efficient and suitable for the target group.
-At the end the aim is to transfer and deliver the knowledge for and between the target groups, in line with adult learning principles by using a variety of different delivery methods that take into account the modern way of e-learning.
+The aim is to transfer and deliver the knowledge for and between the target groups, in line with adult learning principles using a variety of different delivery methods.
 The focus is on efficiency and training ROI (return on investment) and for each service Interact decides which method to use to achieve the maximum long lasting result driving for change.